-INCLIMATE WEATHER
+INCLEMENT WEATHER

-In case of bad weather or community crisis the school will send out a Parent Alert through RenWeb, Please refer to our MCS website, and listen to local TV or radio.
+In case of bad weather or community crisis the school will send out a Parent Alert through FACTS.
+Please refer to our MCS social media sites, email correspondence, and listen to local TV or radio.
 We will re-open at the discretion of the Administration.
-Parents and students will be notified through RenWeb Parent Alert when classes will resume.
+Parents and students will be notified through FACTS Parent Alert when classes will resume.